Ravenbrook/jill/readme.txt

 3.2 Building

 Apache ant is used to encapsulate the build procedure.
 See "ant -projecthelp" for the documented targets.
+More documentation is available in manual/build/.

 To install test software onto a USB-connected BlackBerry, go: